echo-air-model/echo-air-model.github.io/docs/file_specifications/output_file_specifications/concentration_output_files.md

 ## Concentration Output Files
 By default, ECHO-AIR will output a number of files related to the concentration calculations.

-### Concentration Map
+### Concentration Maps
-A concentration map is generated labeled "[batch]_[run]_all emissions_concentrations.png".
+Concentration maps are generated labeled "[batch]_[run]_pm2.5_concentrations.png" and (when DPM is calculated) "[batch]_[run]_dpm_concentrations.png"

 ### Concentration Shapefile
-After each run, a file named "shapes" will be generated, containing shapefiles labeled as "batch_run_detailed_concentration" with the following extensions: ".cpg", ".dbf", ".prj", ".shp", and ".shx".
+After each run, a folder named "shapes" will be generated, containing shapefiles labeled as "batch_run_detailed_concentration" with the following extensions: ".cpg", ".dbf", ".prj", ".shp", and ".shx".
 If the user enables the `DETAILED_CONC` option, then the concentrations output will contain speciated concentration data.
+Concentration shapefiles will include columns for PM<sub>2.5</sub> and DPM (when enabled).

 Each extension serves a specific purpose: